Overview of the DESI Legacy Imaging Surveys: Inference Modeling with The Tractor

 \tractor\ should improve target selection for all DESI target classes by allowing information from low signal-to-noise ratio measurements to be utilized. \tractor\ is particularly important for targeting QSOs.
 Up to 15\% of QSO spectra exhibit broad absorption lines that potentially reduce the measured flux in broad-band imaging.
 In addition, high-redshift QSOs at $z\ge5.0$ ($\ge6.9$) will drop out of the $g$-band ($g$- and $r$-bands) completely \citep[e.g., see][]{banados2018}.
-Finally, the $5\sigma$ optical limit at the extremes of DESI targeting corresponds to a $< 5\sigma$ limit in {\it WISE} for QSOs. \tractor\ successfully differentiates between the QSOs that are detected in {\it WISE}, and the QSOs that in general are not detected, whereas traditional ``catalog-matching'' approaches would not be successful.
+Finally, the $5\sigma$ optical limit at the extremes of DESI targeting corresponds to a $< 5\sigma$ limit in {\it WISE} for QSOs. \tractor\ successfully differentiates between the QSOs that are detected in {\it WISE} and those that are not detected, whereas traditional ``catalog-matching'' approaches would not be successful.

 The SDSS-IV/eBOSS \citep{Daw16}, which began observations in July 2014, also utilized \tractor\ and the {\it WISE} component of the Legacy Surveys to target LRGs \citep{Pra16} and QSOs \citep{Mye15}.
-For these eBOSS targets, \tractor\ was applied to obtain forced photometry based upon galaxy profiles measured by the SDSS imaging pipeline.
+For these eBOSS targets, \tractor\ provided forced photometry based upon galaxy profiles measured by the SDSS imaging pipeline.
 Those profiles were convolved with the {\it WISE} PSF, and then a linear fit was performed on the full set of {\it WISE} imaging data.
-The result was a set of flux estimates for all SDSS objects, constructed so that the sum of flux-weighted profiles best matched the {\it WISE} images \citep{Lang2014,Lang16}.
-DESI will make use of this same fitting approach, using the Legacy Surveys optical images in place of the SDSS images.
+The result was a set of mid-infrared flux estimates for all SDSS objects, constructed so that the sum of flux-weighted profiles best matched the {\it WISE} images \citep{Lang2014,Lang16}.
+The Legacy Surveys use the same fitting approach, using the deeper DECaLS, MzLS and BASS optical images in place of the SDSS images.

 \tractor\ catalogs include source positions, fluxes, shape parameters, and morphological quantities that can be used to discriminate extended sources from point-sources, together with errors on these quantities. \tractor\ catalogs are vetted for DESI target selection using a series of image validation tests (as in e.g., Appendix \ref{sec:hscvsls}).